OpenEvalProject/evals/manuscripts/elife-73424/v1/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/73424/elife-73424-fig12-v1.jpg)

-**Figure 12.:** A) and after all V3 neurons were deleted (B).For each rhythm generator (RG), the lengths of the corresponding extensor phases are shown for 1.5 s of the simulation time for three values of α = {0.1; 0.5; 0.7}.
+**Figure 12.:** For each rhythm generator (RG), the lengths of the corresponding extensor phases are shown for 1.5 s of the simulation time for three values of α = {0.1; 0.5; 0.7}.
 At α = 0.1, both intact and V3-deleted models demonstrate stable lateral-sequence walking gait.
 At α = 0.5, the intact model exhibits a trot, and the V3-deleted model demonstrates a lateral-sequence walk.
 At α = 0.7, the intact model has a stable trot while the V3-deleted model demonstrates unstable behavior.
 The solid color bars show the extensor phases of all four RGs: rf, right fore; lf, left fore; rh, right hind; lh, left hind.
 The black bars show the reference RG (lh).
 Blue and gray shadows highlight periods of overlap between extensor phases of the homologue RGs.
 The shading color indicates the gait (pink, lateral-sequence walk; yellow, trot; light gray, other).

 A comparison of normalized left–right, homolateral, and diagonal phase differences in the intact model and after deletion of all V3 neurons (Figure 13) demonstrated that the intact model exhibited phase relationships typical for trot.
 In contrast, after removal of all V3 neurons, homolateral and diagonal phase differences were shifted towards lower values, corresponding to a lateral-sequence walk, which was similar to our experimental results (Figure 4A2–D2).

 ![Figure 13.](https://cdn.elifesciences.org/articles/73424/elife-73424-fig13-v1.jpg)

 **Figure 13.:** Interlimb coordination in the intact (blue) and V3-deleted (red) models for six values of the brainstem drive is shown for left–right hind (A), left–right fore (B), homolateral (C), and diagonal (D) normalized phase differences.
-For each value of , phase differences were averaged over 10–20 consecutive oscillation periods.
-In (αA), (C), and (D), the extensor phase of the left hind rhythm generator (RG) is chosen as the reference.
+For each value of $\alpha$, phase differences were averaged over 10–20 consecutive oscillation periods.
+In (A), (C), and (D), the extensor phase of the left hind rhythm generator (RG) is chosen as the reference.
 Note the homolateral and diagonal phase difference shift toward walking in V3-deleted model compared to trotting gate in the intact case.

 ## Discussion

 In this study, we identified a population of ascending V3 LPNs (V3 aLPNs) located in the lumbar cord that innervates and activates neurons in cervical locomotor circuits and shows increasing populational activity with increasing locomotor speed.
 In mice in which the entire V3 population was silenced (V3OFF mice), the maximal locomotor speed was significantly reduced, and these mice were unable to stably trot because of a lack of synchronization between diagonal pairs of limbs.
 Furthermore, V3OFF mice exhibited high step-to-step variability in left–right coordination close to their maximum locomotor speed.
 We extended our previous spinal circuit model (Danner et al., 2017) to investigate the specific contribution of the individual subpopulations of V3 neurons (local CINs and aLPNs) to the speed-dependent control of interlimb coordination and gait expression.
 The proposed ascending long propriospinal connections mediated by V3 aLPNs support diagonal synchronization necessary for trot, whereas the local V3 commissural connections support left–right synchronization necessary for gallop and bound.
 The proposed model is able to reproduce the experimentally observed speed-dependent gait expression of WT mice as well as changes in interlimb coordination following V3 silencing.
 The model strongly suggests the crucial and unique roles of V3 aLPNs in control of interlimb coordination during locomotion.
 Finally, the model provides a potentially testable prediction for the removal of only the V3 aLPNs subset, which broadens our understanding of the locomotor circuits and will guide our future experiments.

-## Lumbar V3 neurons with ascending long propriospinal projections to the contralateral cervical region
+### Lumbar V3 neurons with ascending long propriospinal projections to the contralateral cervical region

 The proper coordination between limb movements during locomotion, expressed as locomotor gaits, and adaptive gait changes is essential for animals to maintain stable movement within a wide range of locomotor speeds (Hildebrand, 1976; Hildebrand, 1980; Hildebrand, 1989).
 Each limb is primarily controlled by separate RG circuits located in a particular spinal cord compartment (Forssberg et al., 1980; Frigon, 2017).
 The central interlimb coordination is provided by multiple populations of spinal neurons that mediate mutual interactions between RG circuits controlling different limbs (Stein, 1976; Schöner et al., 1990; Danner et al., 2016; Danner et al., 2017; Frigon, 2017).
 These neuronal populations include local CINs, operating within the cervical and lumbar enlargements and coordinating movements of left and right forelimbs and left and right hindlimbs, respectively, as well as LPNs coordinating movements of forelimbs and hindlimbs.